krismakesstuff/KrumSampler/README.md

   - Shows the latest on current bugs and upcoming features!

 ## How To Download
 - Check out [releases](https://github.com/krismakesstuff/KrumSampler/releases) for the latest download.
-Windows Installer is coming shortly!!!

 ## How To Build
 - If you would like build the plug-in to work on it yourself, you will need the [JUCE](https://github.com/juce-framework/JUCE) framework installed and up to date.